Table of Contents

 Do use that info for reference on how big portion sizes should be.
 Professionals recommend a certain amount of calories for adults that’s different from what puppies need.
 For this reason, you want to be careful with how you approach the matter.

-During the first three to four weeks, a puppy should eat mostly the dam’s milk.
-By the time it’s four weeks old, you can slowly introduce it to solid foods.
+During the first three to four weeks, a Beagle puppy should eat mostly the dam’s milk.
+By the time it’s four weeks old, you can slowly introduce it to solid dog foods.
 Mix some canine milk replacer with what the dam is eating.
-By the time your pup is six weeks old, you should only include a solid diet.
+By the time your Beagle is six weeks old, you should only include a solid diet.

-You should do scheduled feeding of three meals per day before your pup turns six months.
+You should do scheduled feeding of three dog food meals per day before your pup turns six months.
 Once the dog is six months old, you can switch to two meals per day.

 Fully grown beagles need some 45 calories per pound.
 This is the recommended daily intake, so separate it into a few meals if you must, but try not to exceed the number.
 You’ll also have to adjust the calorie intake and portion size depending on how active your dog is.